Exchanging your Home

 There are some other additional reasons why an exchange of accommodation may not be possible and if you would like more advice about a specific swap please contact us.

-You can only exchange your home after you have received our written permission.
-After obtaining permission you will need to complete a ‘Deed of Assignment’ to legally exchange your tenancy.
-If you move without our permission, you will be breaching your tenancy agreement and we can take possession proceedings against you and/or the person who moves into your home.
+You can only exchange your home after you have received our written permission and completed a ‘Deed of Assignment’ in order to legally exchange your tenancy.
+If you move without our permission and a completed deed of assignment, you will be breaching your tenancy agreement and we can take possession proceedings against you and/or the person who moves into your home.

 If you have found an exchange and received our permission, you must ensure that when you move: